damianhakert/damianhakert.github.io/source/handbook/infrastructure/index.html.md

 ## Infrastructure teams

-The infrastructure team is populated by engineers who share the responsibility of making GitLab.com scale, keep it safe, available and scalable with specific focuses.
+The infrastructure team is populated by engineers who share the responsibility of keeping GitLab.com available, and safe, as well as making it scalable and performant.

 These teams are: